 |Ratio, Proportion and Rates of Changes||25%||20%|

-The course followed is the Edexcel GCSE Mathematics 1-9.
-All of the examinations are taken at the end of Year 11.
-There are three 1 hour and 30 minutes papers to complete.
-For paper 1 a calculator CANNOT be used.
-For paper 2 and paper 3 a calculator CAN be used.
-Students in Year 11 that have demonstrated an ability to achieve a Grade 9 will also have the opportunity to study the AQA level 2 Further Mathematics GCSE course.
+The course followed is the Edexcel GCSE (9-1) Mathematics.
+All examinations are taken at the end of Year 11.
+There are three 90 minute papers to complete.
+For paper 1, a calculator CANNOT be used.
+For paper 2 and paper 3, a calculator CAN be used.
+Students in Year 11 that have demonstrated an ability to achieve a Grade 9 will also have the opportunity to study the AQA Level 2 Further Mathematics course.